Richard Estes: Painter. With No Prefixes.

 *-Soundtrack for this Post is a wonderful, surprise, blending of Beethoven’s Eroica with Happy Birthday for Sir Roger Norrington on his 84th as performed by the SWR Symphonieorchester borrowed for the 90th of this fan of Classical Music-

-NighthawkNYC.com has been entirely self-funded and ad-free for over 6 years, during which over 250 full length pieces have been published.
-As I face high expenses to keep it going, if you’ve found it worthwhile, please donate to keep it up & ad-free below.
-Thank you!
+NighthawkNYC.com has been entirely self-funded & ad-free for over 8 1/2 years, during which 320 full-length pieces have been published!
+If you’ve found it worthwhile, PLEASE donate by PayPal to allow me to continue below.
+Thank you, Kenn.

 Richard Estes’ Dayhawks At The “Corner Cafe” (Revised)